traefik-tech-blog/traefik-sre-logging/README.md

 a powerful tool to understand the health and performance of services running on Kubernetes clusters.

-The other posts of this SRE series cover the other two legs of observability :
+The other posts of this SRE series cover the other pillars of observability:
 Metrics and Tracing.
 They can be used with [OpenTelemetry](https://opentelemetry.io/), with [Prometheus](https://prometheus.io) and many others.